bonben/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I teach electronics in Bordeaux INP engineering school.
-My research at the IMS Laboratory in Bordeaux concerns hardware and software implementations of signal processing algorithms.
+I teach electronics in IMT Atlantique engineering school.
+My research at the IMT Atlantique in Brest concerns hardware and software implementations of signal processing and AI algorithms.

 My PhD thesis focused on the implementation of polar codes decoders.
 I proposed the fastest software implementation of the Adaptive SC List decoding algorithm to date.
 The second main theme was the proposal of flexible ASIP architectures specialized in polar decoding.